themarshallproject/arpa20220125/README.md

    setting up the repo.
 Handy if you made a mistake, or are just rearranging things.
 2. `gulp credentials:endrun` will allow to enter a fresh API token.
+3. `gulp credentials:github` will allow you to enter a new [personal Github access token](https://github.com/settings/tokens) when your old one expires.

 ## Running on non-Mac platforms